WilliamAufort/ImageIndexing/README.md

 	./genHistograms <folder> <nb_thread> [<regex>]

 generated all the histograms needed to do the shape retrieval.The argument <folder> is the folder containging the .pgm you want to analyse. <nb_thread> is the number of thread launched.
 The argument <regex> is optional.
 When it is given, the histograms are generated only for files whose name matches the regular expression.
 If there is none, the default regex ".*pgm" is used.
-For instance0
+For instance:

 	./genHistograms database 8